All The Ways You Can Have Orgasms That Have Nothing To Do With Sex

 - "Two years ago, I was caught shoplifting various items of clothing in a major retail store.
 They sat me on a wooden bench inside the store's little spy room, and I was terrified.
 The security guard started asking questions, but the moment he said he was going to call the cops, I was completely surprised by a big orgasm.
 I guess it was out of stress, but I don't think he noticed."

-How is it possible to have an orgasm from something other than genital stimulation?
+Whether it's a breastfeeding orgasm, a car orgasm, or a totally spontaneous orgasm, how is it possible to have an orgasm from something other than genital stimulation?

 To answer that question, it’s important to consider what we know about what an orgasm actually is.
 Most sexually triggered orgasms are a head-to-toe experience.
 As the body is aroused, the brain sends more blood to the genitals (causing swelling, heat, and a flushed appearance), the heartbeat and breathing increase, your muscles tense, and your nerves kick into high-gear, sending information back up to the brain.
 MRI scans of the brain during orgasm have shown its pleasure and reward centers light up, as well as the areas related to sensory touch, muscle tension, memory and emotional regulation, unconscious body control, problem-solving, and even pain.
 Yes, it seems as though nearly the entire brain is involved—meaning so are the various parts of the body other than your genitals that these brain regions control.